electromatter/mcp_base/README.md

-WARNING: Pointers returned by this function with the types `raw` and `bytes` are only valid as long as base is valid. mcp_copy_*type* does not have this restriction, but is slightly less efficent due to a copy.
+WARNING: Pointers returned by this function with the types `raw` and `bytes` are only valid as long as base is valid. mcp_copy_*type* does not have this restriction, but is slightly less efficient due to a copy.

 NOTE: For an object to be consumed, the parser simply advances the pointer past the object.